rubyonjets/jets/docs/_docs/install.md

 ## Database

-By default, when you run a `jets new` command, it generates a Gemfile that has database adapter gem like `pg` or `mysql2`.
+By default, when you run a `jets new` command, it generates a Gemfile that has database adapter gem like `mysql2` or `pg`.
 A `bundle install` is run immediately as part of the `jets new` command.
 So the specific database needs to be installed.
 The current default ORM database is MySQL.

 If you do not need an ORM database adapter, you can use the `jets new --no-database` option, and a database gem will not be added to the Gemfile.

 Here are various ways to install different databases:

+### MySQL

+    brew install mysql # macosx
+    yum install -y mysql-devel # amazonlinux2 and redhat variants apt-get install -y libmysqlclient-dev # ubuntu and debian variants

 ### PostgreSQL

     brew install postgresql # macosx
     yum install -y postgresql-devel # amazonlinux2 and redhat variants apt-get install libpq-dev # ubuntu and debian variants

-### MySQL

-    brew install mysql # macosx
-    yum install -y mysql-devel # amazonlinux2 and redhat variants apt-get install -y libmysqlclient-dev # ubuntu and debian variants

 <a id="prev" class="btn btn-basic" href="{% link _docs/jobs.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/structure.md %}">Next Step</a>